Beginner’s Guide To SEO In 2018 – How To Rank Your Shopify Store On Google

 During this process, think what you can takeaway from the data in front of you.
 What keywords are driving the most traffic?
 What keywords are being targeted?
 What is the context that the keywords are used?

-And most importantly: How can I implement some of these SEO tactics into my own website?
+And most importantly: How can I implement some of these SEO tactics into my own Shopify store?
 Or better yet, how can I beat them at their own game?

 They provide not only keyword research but also give you the latest trends, deep SEO metrics, SERP (Search Engine Results Pages) comparisons, backlink trackers, and more!